-HINCHINGBROOKE SCHOOL - From the Principal
+HINCHINGBROOKE SCHOOL - From the Principal (Part of the ACES Multi-Academy Trust)

 Thank you for your interest in our remarkable school.

 Hinchingbrooke is one of the country's largest co-educational secondary schools with a current roll of c.1950 students aged 11 to 18 years and a Sixth Form of 400 students.
 It is in several senses a unique state school.
 It is built in the beautiful parkland grounds of Hinchingbrooke House, the former home of the Cromwells and the Montagus.
 Charles I almost certainly sat at the oak table, now in the Chapter Room, for his meals whilst a prisoner during the Civil War.
 Several Kings and Queens have graced its rooms, including Elizabeth I, whose arms now are displayed above the bow window.
 This heritage gives staff and students a very special pride and sense of identity.